British West African pound

 The pound was the currency of British West Africa, a group of British colonies, protectorates and mandate territories.
 It was equal to one pound sterling and was similarly subdivided into 20 shillings, each of 12 pence.
+It was issued from 1912 to 1965 by the West African Currency Board.

 History

-In the 19th century, the sterling became the currency of the British West African territories and standard issue British coinage circulated.
+In the 19th century, the pound sterling became the currency of the British West African territories, and standard issue British coinage circulated.
 The West African territories in question were Nigeria, the Gold Coast (now Ghana), Sierra Leone and the Gambia.

-In 1912, the authorities in London set up the West African Currency Board and issued a distinctive set of sterling coinage for use in British West Africa.
+A distinctive set of sterling coinage for use in British West Africa was authorized by a series of Orders in Council beginning with the Nigeria Coinage Order, 1906, and in 1912, the authorities in London set up the West African Currency Board.
 The circumstance prompting this move was a tendency for standard sterling coins shipped to the West African territories to leave the region and return to circulation in the UK, causing a local dearth of coinage.
 A unique British West African variety of sterling coinage would not be accepted in the shops of Britain and so would remain in circulation locally.

-There was a precedent for this move: in 1910, Australia had already commenced issuing its own distinctive varieties of sterling coinage, but the reasons for doing so were quite different from those relating to British West Africa.
+In 1910, Australia commenced issuing its own distinctive varieties of sterling coinage, but the reasons for doing so were quite different from those relating to British West Africa.
 Australian authorities issued local coinage as a step towards introducing a separate currency with a flexible exchange rate against sterling, while no such plan was considered for British West Africa.
 With the exception of Jamaica where special low denomination coins were issued in place of the British copper coins, due to local superstitions surrounding the use of copper coinage for church collections, authorities in London did not replace any sterling coins with local issues for any other British colony.

 The British West African pound was also adopted by Liberia in 1907, replacing the Liberian dollar, although it was not served by the West African Currency Board.
 Liberia changed to the US dollar in 1943.
 Togo and Cameroon adopted the West African currency in 1914 and 1916 respectively when British and French troops took over those colonies from Germany as part of World War I.

 Beginning in 1958, the British West African pound was replaced by local currencies in the individual territories.
 The replacements were: